Joffa Corfe: Historical sexual abuse

 In May 2021, it was announced that Corfe had been charged with a child sex offence for an incident that occurred in 2005.
 Corfe was arrested in Abbotsford, Melbourne, on 6 May 2021 and charged with historical child sexual abuse pertaining to the sexual penetration of a 14-year-old minor, following an investigation launched in 2020 by the Fawkner Sexual Offences and Child Abuse Investigation Team.
 In a statement, Collingwood FC said, "Collingwood condemns without qualification inappropriate conduct of any kind but cannot, and will not, comment on matters before the courts."

 In November 2022, Corfe pled guilty to the sexual penetration of a 14-year-old boy.
 The prosecution sought a term of imprisonment.
 On 27 February 2023, Corfe was sentenced to 12 months’ prison, wholly suspended for two years.

-In December 2022, a second man, aged 39, alleged he was 15 when he began speaking to Corfe on a hotline for LGTBQ teenagers in early 1999.
+In December 2022, a second man, aged 39, alleged he was 15 when he began speaking to Corfe on a hotline for LGTBQ teenagers in late 1998.
 The victim, using the alias "Thomas", signed a statutory declaration to The Age alleging that Corfe, who was 39 at the time, invited him to a Collingwood–Hawthorn game.
-Thomas claims he and Corfe walked to Flinders Street Station, where an alleged sexual assault happened inside a bathroom.
+Thomas claims he and Corfe walked to Flinders Street Station, where an alleged sexual assault happened inside a toilet.

-In March 2023, the Office of Public Prosecution announced that they will not be appealing the sentence.
+In March 2023, the Office of Public Prosecution announced that they would not be appealing the sentence.

+In August 2024 after several months of a police investigation, due to insufficient evidence no charges were laid against Corfe.
+However, a successful application was made to the Victims Of Crime Tribunal, where a determination was made that offences were committed in 1998-99 and monetary compensation was paid to the second victim, Mark Behrens (who waived his right to privacy).